conleyst/bears-beets-nlp/src/README.md

     scrapy crawl office_crawler -o raw_lines.json
     ```

-    This will return a JSON file in the same directory containing the results.
+    This will return a JSON file in the same directory.

 - `clean_lines.py`<br/>
-Contains the script used to clean the raw JSON returned by the web-crawler.
+Contains the script used to clean the raw JSON returned by the web crawler.
 Should be run from the `src` directory and expects that the output from the crawler is in the `data` directory.
 Can be run using the command,

     ```
     python clean_lines.py